Building Safer Homes

 We at Mundo agreed that living in a house of this condition is de-humanizing, high-stress, emotionally draining, and physically dangerous for the family.

-Recently the father, who was struggling with addiction, died suddenly of a heart attack-leaving behind a young mother struggling with severe health problems and their two little girls.
+Partway through the planning process the father, who was struggling with addiction, died suddenly of a heart attack-leaving behind a young mother struggling with severe health problems and their two little girls.
 While living he was unabe to provide for his family’s needs, creating only chaos and fear for his family.
-With him gone, this mother and her two 6 and 7 year old girls are not only left to fend for themselves, but are without a safe home to live in.
-They are now completely vulnerable to outside predators – human or animal.
+With him gone, this mother and her two 6 and 7 year old girls were not only left to fend for themselves, but were without a safe home to live in.
+They were now completely vulnerable to outside predators – human or animal.

 Every woman and child deserves to feel safe in their own home.

 Many days these girls cannot attend school because they are out with their mother foraging for food to survive.
 These extreme living conditions lead to learning disavantages, lack of opportunities, feelings of inadequacy, malnutrition, and a deeper plunge into poverty.
 Yet aimdst all this turmoil they can still smile and find joy in knowing there are people that care.
-Mundo has already made plans to renovate their home with cement flooring both inside and out, a locking door, windows and a sturdy roof.
-Give this woman and her girls the comfort of being able to fall asleep knowing they will be safe that night.
+Mundo collaborated with the local government and renovated their home with cement flooring both inside and out, a locking door, windows and a leak free roof.
+Thank you for helping us give this woman and her girls the comfort of being able to fall asleep knowing they will be safe that night!
+You can see the completed home here.
+Please continue to help us bring basic needs to more families in this area.

 Mundo Exchange's goal is to build or repair homes so that they are sturdy, safe, and secure from outside intruders.